GokayToga/FloodNet_Challange-GT/README.md

 - Visualization of Predictions with plots

-At total i have implemented 2 models (U-net/PSPNet) and one-hot encoding for dataset combined with under-sampling and over-sampling.
+At total I have implemented 2 models (U-net/PSPNet) and one-hot encoding for dataset combined with under-sampling and over-sampling for class inbalance problems.